 What does the functor do on the tree?

-When people go into the woods
+When you go into the woods

-they can spot...
+you can spot...

-But if they look very carefully
+But if you look very carefully

 Hi πŸ‘‹ My name is MichaΕ‚ Pawlik